Teknomancer/sysprocalc/README.md

 Basic expression parsing and evaluation works.
 There's also decent test coverage using GitHub continuous integration for Windows, macOS and Linux.
 This helps identify regressions while modifying core functionality.

-Variables/constants and x86-register descriptions aren't supported yet but are planned to be implemented in the future.
+Variables and constants aren't supported yet but are planned to be implemented in the future.

 ### Executable and Library